 Informational processing including that of emotions and cognitions is based on neuronal networks.
 Neurotransmitters serve to mediate informational transfer between neurons; however, it is the actual wiring of the neurons and not the level of the chemical messengers that contributes to information reprocessing.
 Neuroplasticity mediates structural and functional changes within these networks.

 There is a growing understanding that mood disorders are associated with neuronal network structural abnormalities.
 Hubel and Wiesel (1960) established that sensory experiences shape the way the brain develops structurally.
-They also showed that the degree to which the brain is capable of changing is age dependent, with the highest levels of plasticity occurring during critical periods of development in early life.
-After these critical periods plasticity is limited to strengthening, or weakening of existing synapses.
-The strengthening and weakening of synaptic strength is modified by external experiences such as stress, depression and antidepressant drugs.
+They also showed that the degree to which the brain is capable of changing is age-dependent, with the highest levels of plasticity occurring during critical periods of development in early life.
+After these critical periods plasticity is limited to the strengthening or weakening of existing synapses.
+The strengthening and weakening of synaptic strength is modified by external experiences such as stress, depression, and antidepressant drugs.